 Special thanks to The Meadows Mental Health Policy Institute for your overall support in this endeavor and for compiling the information and resources provided.

 Local Mental Health Authorities (LMHAs)

-School districts can connect their students, staff, and faculty to mental health resources through their respective Community Mental Health Centers.
-Each Local Mental Health Authorities (LMHAs) provides services to a specific geographic area of the state, called a local service area.
+School districts can connect their students, staff, and faculty to mental health resources through their respective Local Mental Health Authority.
+Each Local Mental Health Authority (LMHA) provides services to a specific geographic area of the state, called a local service area.
 The Health and Human Services Commission (HHSC) requires each LMHA to plan, develop policy, coordinate, allocate, and develop resources for mental health services in its local service area.
 HHSC contracts with 39 LMHAs to deliver mental health services in communities across Texas.
 LMHAs provide psychiatric crisis response through 24-hour hotlines and mobile crisis outreach teams.
-LMHAs also provide behavioral health services, and referrals for all Texans seeking behavioral health services.
+LMHAs also provide behavioral health services, and referrals for Texans seeking behavioral health services.
 LMHAs routinely outreach to community partners as well as serve as resources in their respective communities for trainings related to behavioral health and the coordination of behavioral health services during disasters.

 Below are two ways to identify the LMHA which serves each LEA: